Updated: Dec 17, 2020

 2. Make it worth your readers' while.

 People subscribe to your emails based on the promises you said you would deliver: updates, exclusive deals etc. When they let you into their mailbox, you need to tell them something that they are interested in.
 Research on the content that your readers are interested in.

 Your consumers are still busy with their day-to-day life.
 Overly long emails put people off reading particularly when it isn't from your friends.

 Make your fonts big enough to be legible across any devices.
 Keep the line spacing long enough too.
 The more readable it is, the more likely it will be read to completion (if the content is relevant, of course).

 Your emails are being read across different devices.
 You need to make sure that your call-to-action buttons are nice and big - big enough for large and small fingers alike to tap.

 Everybody is raving about how great video and images are.
 When it comes to email marketing, think twice.
 These forms of content drain data when loading which can be off-putting for people saving on data.
 If the reader opts not to load the images and videos, the email should still make sense.

 Testing is good practise for any form of content marketing.
 Create, test, repeat!
-It your content isn't working, re-strategise and try again.
-Intentional marketing will mean testing your design, content and subject lines.
+Make sure your links work, your personalisation fields are correct etc. Intentional marketing will mean testing your design, content and subject lines.